Support us 😍

 The solution: When discussing a prominent celebrity or industry leader, ensure that your contribution to the conversation is constructive and respectful.
 Avoid ridiculing individuals based on their mistakes, appearance, gender, age or ethnicity.

-Trending this week > The world’s top 10 most popular TikTok celebrities
+Trending this week: the world’s top 25 most popular people on TikTok

 Greenwashing is when marketers overrepresent the extent to which their brands and their material sourcing, manufacture, delivery and marketing are environmentally friendly, sustainable or ethical.